 Dr. Bucay signed up to enroll, but she was unwilling to delay treatment while she awaited notification of when and if the trial would start.
 So she began the interferon therapy, which consisted of four weeks of daily high-dose intravenous treatment, followed by 11 months of home injections.
 She had completed the IV treatment and was two months into the home injections when she got word that the ipilimumab trial was launching.

 She immediately stopped the injections and in October 2006 began commuting back and forth from Texas to Los Angeles every two weeks for the clinical trial of the checkpoint blockade therapy.
 Contrary to her expectations, she felt great and had no symptoms except for a rash she developed all over her body.
 Dr. Weber called it a “good rash,” she explains, because it was associated with a positive response to the treatment.
-“I worked normal hours and was busy planning Gabriela’s bat mitzvah.”
+“I worked normal hours and was busy planning my daughter’s bat mitzvah.”

 Against All Odds